 Once this data transfer has been activated the GP practice's EMIS patients will be created in the GP practice's PKB team and the patient's demographics, allergies, diagnoses and medications will be populated from the data in the EMIS extract.
-These will be updated in PKB on a daily basis from the daily EMIS extract.
+After the initial addition of all historical data, the record will be updated in PKB on a daily basis from the daily EMIS extract.

 How do I set up the extract service for my GP surgery?

 To set up your GP practice for automatic transfer of your patients' data please contact the PKB team.
 Note: There is a cost for this service from EMIS.

 The PKB team will help your GP practice to set up their PKB site, and activate the extract service.
 Once the service has been activated the GP practice professionals will be able to work with their patients in PKB and view the EMIS data there.

 Information Sharing Agreements (ISAs) enable your organisation to share your data with patients and view data from other organisations in PKB.